FaceBasin/unitti/README.md

-unitti.py is self-documented.
+unitti.py is a simple automation framework but support both concurrency and dependency it is self-documented.
 See examples under example folder